jagrafft/simple-record-control/README.md

 # Simple Record Control
 Lightweight HTTP interface for synchronously starting and stopping recording processes from multiple devices.
-Based on [Express.js](https://expressjs.com/) and [PM2](http://pm2.keymetrics.io/) and built for use with [FFmpeg](https://ffmpeg.org/) and [GStreamer](https://gstreamer.freedesktop.org/) as well.
+Based on [Express.js](https://expressjs.com/) and [PM2](http://pm2.keymetrics.io/); built for use with [FFmpeg](https://ffmpeg.org/) and [GStreamer](https://gstreamer.freedesktop.org/).

 ## Resources
 The `js/resources` directory contains a set of JSON files used to configure Simple Record Control.